 This is a hypothesis-generating study.
-This study used a participatory-observation process to identify and better understand the physical, clinical manifestations of anxiety within the therapy dynamic of eight children, aged 8–11, with anxiety disorders who were treated with DMT.
-Analysis of the findings revealed four themes that demonstrate motion across a sequence over the course of the children’s one-to-two years of DMT:(1) from disconnection to connection; (2) from avoidance to presence; (3) from merging to separation-individuation; and (4) from control to release.
-Emotional patterns, movement patterns, and physical transference and countertransference relations were identified in each of the themes.
+This study used a participatory-observation process to identify and better understand the physical, mental manifestations of anxiety within the therapy dynamic of eight children, aged 8–11, with anxiety symptoms who were treated with DMT.
+Analysis of the findings revealed four themes that demonstrate motion across a sequence over the course of the children’s one-to-two years of DMT:(1) from disconnection to connection; (2) from avoidance to presence; (3) from merging to individuation; and (4) from control to release.
+Mental patterns, movement patterns, and physical transference and countertransference relations were identified in each of the themes.

-The four themes demonstrated movements in emotional-motor patterns over the course of therapy, reflecting a shift from reliance on separation-individuation and control, avoidance, and dependent merging, towards higher levels of connection to senses and emotions, and an ability to relinquish control, give oneself over to experiences of relaxation and to enhanced presence and expressions of autonomous initiative.
+The four themes demonstrated movements in physical-mental patterns over the course of therapy, reflecting a shift from over-reliance on control, avoidance, and dependent merging, towards higher levels of connection to senses and emotions, and an ability to relinquish control, give oneself over to experiences of relaxation and to enhanced presence and expressions of autonomous initiative.

-These movements stats markedly to the early stages of therapy, when rigidity, the movement of limbs detached from the center of the body, and a contracted rib cage were physically conspicuous.
+These movements markedly to the early stages of therapy, when rigidity, the movement of limbs detached from the center of the body, and a contracted rib cage were physically conspicuous.

 Expressions of vitality in anxiety

 In DMT, movement is the central medium of expression and therapeutic intervention (Chaiklin & Wengrower, 2015).
 Movement is also an early form of vitality (Stern, 2020), which is inherent in the act of moving, the first expression of being animated.
 Movement takes place in the mind and in the body.
 As a dynamic vitality forms, it helps people adjust to new situations.
-Anxiety can be consideredan expression of an inability to regulate frightening experiences; DMT offers therapist and patient an opportunity to encounter these experiences through movement.
+Anxiety can be considered an expression of an inability to regulate frightening experiences; DMT offers therapist and patient an opportunity to encounter these experiences through movement.

-These manifestations of anxiety in therapy’s early stages – such as physical rigidity and movement of limbs detached from the center of the body – can point to low levels of vitality, that is, high and unyieldingdefense mechanisms.Emotionally, there were difficulties expressing feelings, as well as disconnection when confronted with emotional matters, along with dependency needs and fear of abandonment.
+These manifestations of anxiety in therapy’s early stages – such as physical rigidity and movement of limbs detached from the center of the body – can point to low levels of vitality, that is, high and unyielding defense mechanisms.
+Mentally, there were difficulties in expressing feelings, as well as disconnection when confronted with emotional matters, along with dependency needs and fear of abandonment.
 These findings expand the understanding of the nature of symptoms that characterize anxiety disorder beyond restlessness, stress, fatigue, difficulties concentrating or disconnecting, irritability, muscle tension, and trouble sleeping (American Psychiatric Association, 2013).
 The finding also shows the children had low self-esteem, were over-critical and felt the need to manage others.

-These findingssupport and expand previous findings that children with social anxiety disorders are more self-critical than children without anxiety (Halldorsson et al., 2019a).
+For example, Naama "she directs me move exactly like her and tells me how to organize the room." (log 1 session 16) These can also be expressed in high vigilance to the movement of the therapist, for example Gali "She is sharp and alert to my every movement, if we take turns leading the movement without having decided on it, she stops immediately." (log 7 meeting 1) and rigid thinking patterns, for example Yair "Every suggestion of mine is interpreted as an instruction that he must not deviate from, he must not make any mistakes."
+These finding support and expand previous findings that children with social anxiety disorders are more self-critical than children without anxiety (Halldorsson et al., 2019a).
 Metaphorically, criticism is experienced as paralyzing, silencing, and immobilizing (Kra-Oz & Shorer, 2017).